 Clothing allowance

-In many catering companies, company clothing is worn: a skirt or trousers with a matching blouse and waistcoat or jacket; all in the company colours, featuring the company logo.
-Your employer must pay for the purchase, repair, and dry cleaning costs.
+In many catering companies, company clothing is worn: a skirt or trousers with a matching blouse and vest or jacket; all in the company colours, featuring the company logo.
+Your employer must pay for the costs of purchase, repair, and dry cleaning.
 Additionally, there is also professional clothing.
-This can be a waiter's jacket or chef's clothing.
-Or the well-known black skirt with a white blouse of the hostess.
-If your employer requires you to provide this professional clothing yourself, then they must pay a clothing allowance of €16.12 per month.
+This can be a waiter's jacket or chef's clothing, or the well-known black skirt with white blouse of the hostess.
+If your employer requires you to provide this professional clothing yourself, they must pay a clothing allowance of € 16.12 per month.
 This arrangement applies to employees in part A.

 Anniversary allowance